proudmonkey/ApiBoilerPlate/README.md

 * Configured Logging using `Serilog`.
 * Configured `AutoMapper` for mapping entity models to DTOs.
 * Configured `FluentValidation` for DTO validations.
-* Configured `AutoWrapper` for handling request exceptions and consistent Http response format.
+* Configured `AutoWrapper` for handling request `Exceptions` and consistent `HTTP` response format.
 * Configured `AutoWrapper.Server` for unwrapping the `Result` attribute from AutoWrapper's `ApiResponse` output.
 * Configured `Swagger` API Documentation.
 * Configured `CORS`.
 * Configured `JWT` Authorization and Validation
-* Configured Sample Code for Requesting Client Credentials Token
+* Configured Sample Code for Requesting Client Credentials `Token`
-* Configured Swagger to secure API documentation with Bearer Authorization.
+* Configured Swagger to secure `API` documentation with `Bearer Authorization`.
 * Configured Sample Code for connecting Protected External APIs.
-* Configured Sample Code for implementing custom API Pagination.
+* Configured Sample Code for implementing custom `API` Pagination.
 * Configured `HttpClient` Resilience and Transient fault-handling
-* Configured Http Request Rate Limiter
+* Configured `Http` Request Rate Limiter
 * Configured `HealthChecks` and `HealthChecksUI`
 * Configured Unit Test Project
 * Configured Sample Code for Worker service.
 For handling extensive process in the background, you may want to look at the [Worker Template](https://github.com/judedaryl/pubsub-worker-starter) created by [Jude Daryl Clarino](https://judedaryl.github.io/).
 The template was also based on `ApiBoilerPlate`.